Skip to main content

 What Happens If You Fail the Life in the UK Test?
 (2026)

 If you fail the Life in the UK test, you can retake it.
-There is no limit on the number of attempts, no mandatory waiting period, and failing does not affect your visa status.
-You simply pay £50 and book a new appointment.
+There is no limit on the number of attempts, but you must wait at least 7 days before booking a new appointment.
+Failing does not affect your visa status.
+Each retake costs £50.

 Key Facts at a Glance